aws-amplify/docs/docs/sdk/storage/fragments/ios/graphql-api.md

 }
 ```

-and run `amplify push` to update the AppSync backend resource, remember to choose `udpate API.swift` when `Amplify CLI` prompts the choice
+and run `amplify push` to update the AppSync backend resource, remember to choose `update API.swift` when `Amplify CLI` prompts the choice

 The AWS AppSync SDK doesn't take a direct dependency on the AWS SDK for S3, but takes in `AWSS3TransferUtility`.
 You will also need to take a dependency on the `AWSS3` SDK.
 You can do that by updating your Podfile: